-All references concerning the criteria about becoming a national referee can be found in the CPU constitution under Bylaws, page 28 Officiating, number 15.6.
+All references concerning the criteria about becoming a national referee can be found in the CPU policies section 16.6.

-To become a certified national level CPU referee, the testing procedure is as follows:
+To become certified as a national level CPU referee the testing procedure is as follows:

-The candidate must achieve a passing score of 90% or more in the written and practical exam.
+d) Must achieve a passing score of 90 percent or more on both the written and practical examination;

-The written exam must be taken before the practical exam.
+e) The written examination must be taken and passed prior to the practical examination;

-The practical exam must be administered by at least one IPF referee on the jury.
-Other adjudicating referees may be of national rank.
-During the practical exam, there must be a minimum of 100 attempts to be tested.
-If necessary, the practical exam may be spread over more than one session of the same championships with the same IPF adjudicator.
+g) The practical examination must be administered by at least one IPF referee on the jury.
+Other adjudicating referee’s may be of national rank.
+During the practical examination, a minimum of 100 attempts must be adjudicated.
+If necessary, the practical examination may be spread over more than one competition, with the same IPF level adjudicator;